bmc/markwrap/index.md

 ### Handling plain text

-To get a plaintext-to-HTML parser, call `MarkWrap.parserFor()` with:
+To get a plaintext-to-HTML parser, call `MarkWrap.converterFor()` with:

 * the `MarkupType.PlainText` constant
 * the MIME type string "text/plain"